-- Desautels Capital Management Inc. (August to July): Upon entry into the program, students join Desautels Capital Management (DCM) as analysts.
+- Desautels Capital Management Inc. (June to May): Upon entry into the program, students join Desautels Capital Management (DCM) as analysts.
 DCM is a licensed and regulated asset management firm, with an independent board of directors and external investors.
 As analysts, students are responsible for a particular sector, identifying investment opportunities, and pitching them to colleagues.
 In addition, students are responsible for dealing with regulatory issues, compliance, trading and execution, back office settlement, preparation and filing of financial statements, and communication with clients.

 - Professional Seminar Series (August to March): Seminars will be held regularly to expose students to current issues and practices in financial markets.
 The seminars will be given by professionals from various industries, e.g. hedge funds, pension funds, tax/legal accountants, etc., and will provide unique networking opportunities.